-Can I Use A Ski Helmet For Climbing?
+Can You Use A Climbing Helmet For Skiing?

 Wearing the proper safety gear will go some way to mitigating serious injury in the event of an accident.
 Wearing a helmet that is properly certified for your choice of activity is one piece of equipment that is readily available as well as a cheap form of insurance against head injuries.